Sub-diffusive wave transport and weak localization transition in three-dimensional stealthy hyperuniform disordered systems: Scattering and localization properties of 3D-SHDS

 where $f(\beta)=\beta^{-1}2^\beta(1-\beta/2)-0.16874$, $z=\pi\hat{s}/2$, $0\leq\beta\leq\infty$ is a fitting parameter, and $B_1$ and $B_2$ are determined by normalization conditions \cite{Casati}.
 Equation\,(\ref{PE}) describes the entire evolution of the eigenvalue statistics of random matrices as a function of the strength of disorder through the $\beta$ parameter.
 Notice that for $\beta=0$, eq.(\ref{PE}) is equal to the Poisson statistics typically associated to noninteracting, exponentially localized energy levels \cite{Haake}.
 For configurations with $\chi=0.1\%$, our results indicate a $\beta$ value equal to 0.5, indicating level repulsion and, therefore, the absence of localization for small values of the stealthiness parameter.

 In contrast, the 3D-SHDS with larger $\chi$ display completely different features.
-Specifically, these structures are characterized by: (i) the formation of spectral gaps in their complex eigenvalue distributions that widen by increasing $\chi$ in panels (b-d); (ii) a reduction of proximity resonances that disappear by increasing $\chi$ [see panels (b-d)]; (iii) a level spacing distribution $\langle P(\hat{s})\rangle_e$ that feature level clustering in panels (f-g) and, finally, a Thouless number that becomes smaller than unity depending on frequency $\omega$ in panels (j-l).
+Specifically, these structures are characterized by: (i) the formation of spectral gaps in their complex eigenvalue distributions in panels (b-d); (ii) a reduction of proximity resonances that disappear by increasing $\chi$ [see panels (b-d)]; (iii) a level spacing distribution $\langle P(\hat{s})\rangle_e$ that feature level clustering in panels (f-g) and, finally, a Thouless number that becomes smaller than unity depending on frequency $\hat{\omega}$ in panels (j-l).
+Interestingly, the spatial extension of long-lived scattering resonances increases by raising the degree of short-range order of the structures, as a consequence of the more ordered geometrical nature.
+At the same time, the spectral gaps, visible in panels (b-d), widen by increasing $\chi$.
+As introduced in section \ref{Geometry}, this distinctive spectral feature is directly related to the reduction of proximity resonances, weakening near-field interactions that are detrimental to vector waves localization \cite{SkipetrovPRL,Bellando,van2021longitudinal,cobus2021transient, naraghi2016phase,SgrignuoliSubrandom}.